jluk/azure-docs/articles/container-instances/container-instances-multi-container-yaml.md

 az container create --resource-group myResourceGroup --name myContainerGroup -f deploy-aci.yaml
 ```

+> [!NOTE]
+> The `--name` parameter must match the `name` property of your container.
+Azure CLI 2.0 will check to verify they match, but passing matching name parameters is required.

 Within a few seconds, you should receive an initial response from Azure.

 ## View deployment state